irmen/Pyrolite/README.txt

 This library allows your Java or .NET program to interface very easily with the Python world.
 It uses the Pyro protocol to call methods on remote objects.
 (See http://irmen.home.xs4all.nl/pyro/).
-Pyrolite uses its native pickle protocol implementation to exchange data with Python.
+Pyrolite contains and uses a feature complete pickle protocol implementation to exchange data with Pyro/Python.

 Pyrolite only implements part of the client side Pyro library, hence its name 'lite'...
 Because Pyrolite has no dependencies,